shultanf/DataSciencePortofolio/NetflixEngagementAnalysis/report.md

 ## 2. General Summary
-The overall half-year trend of Netflix engagement using Hours Viewed (HV) metric is fluctuating through the first half of 2023 to the second half of 2024.
+The overall half-year trend of Netflix engagement using Hours Viewed (HV) metric is fluctuating through the 2023-I to 2024-II.
 Although it can be said it's in a positive trajectory but there is several caveats that needs to be discussed.
-Firstly, there is a 3.7% dip in HV in the second half of 2023, analysis suggest that this is due to the reduced number of titles especially in Film titles (while number of TV Shows is growing).
-Throughout 2024 HV is growing postively, 4,4% in the first half but only 0.1% in the second half.
+Firstly, there is a 3.7% dip in HV in the second half of 2023, analysis suggest that this shouldn't be a concern because this is likely due to reduced number of Film titles in that period.

-The two drivers based on type of titles is Film and TV Show.
-Film titles growth in 2024 is 2.7% and 0.6% while  TV Shows growth in 2024 is 5% and 0.0%.
+Secondly, throughout 2024 HV is growing postively, 4,4% in the 2024-I but only 0.1% in 2024-II.
+This is might indicate that there's a declining trend in growth of popularity in the titles.
+Thirdly, this growth decline in 2024-II is mostly contributed by TV Show titles with growth decline and stagnation in both HV metric and Views metric.
+In 2024-II, TV Show titles grows -0.07% in HV and 0.00% in Views.
+This is a strong indication that TV Show titles is losing popularity.
+Meanwhile, Film titles HV grows positively by 0.6% in 2024-II although it reached 2.7% HV growth in 2024-I. The same goes for Views metric with positive 0.6% growth in 2024-II and 1.5% in 2024-I.

 ## 3. Insights
 ### a.
 Trend & Growth Rate